 This serves as the support for the sides so they won’t come together.
 In addition, this will help you keep the structure steady while you are doing other things on completing the project.

 Make sure that both the middle and the ends are stable and secure while you are putting more details and support on the canoe.

 4. Add the gunwales

 These are the things you see and touch at the top edge of the sides of boats and canoes.
 For this project, the gunwales are made of strips of wood.

 5. Add wood sticks between the gunwales

-The space between these sticks should be wide enough so there’s still space for the user.
-It should not be too narrow so you can easily get on the canoe.
+The space between these sticks should be wide enough so there’s still room for the user.
+It should not be too narrow so you can easily get in the canoe.